 Incomplete applications will not be considered.

-If the application is approved, the corporation will be asked to sign a Performance Agreement.
-The Performance Agreement will outline the rules that must be followed in order for the key staff members to be nominated for permanent residence.
+If the application is approved, the corporation will be asked to sign a Performance Agreement outlining the rules that must be followed in order for the key staff members to be nominated for permanent residence.

 If the key staff members obtain permanent residence, they will be monitored for an additional period of 36 months to make sure that the corporation continues to abide by all the rules of the OCS and the terms of the performance agreement.